dublinstreets/IISG_archive_transcoding/README.md

 # Research (H1)

-This section consolidateds the background research, context and any relevant information regarding your research **into** the artefact.
+This section consolidates the background research, context and any relevant information regarding your research **into** the artefact.

 ## Research Sub-Heading (H2)
 Its important to give a clear structure to your Readme.
 Please use the document structure provided by markdown, so think of Headings, Sub-headings, text, bold/italic, lists (bullets and numbered), tables etc. You can also include some linked footnotes like this. <sup>[[1]](#footnote-1)</sup>